oracle-livelabs/database/patch-me-if-you-can/05-install-oracle-home/install-oracle-home.md

     * `destinationLocation` determines where the gold image is placed.
     * `name` tells the installer the name of the zip file.
     * It takes a few minutes to create the gold image.
+    * While the installer creates a gold image, reflect on the differences between creating the new Oracle home using AutoUpgrade and manually?
+    * You can move on with the next lab while the installer completes.

     <details>
     <summary>*click to see the output*</summary>